openedx/codejail/README.rst

 virtualenv, but with `-sandbox` appended.
 So if your existing virtualenv is in `/home/chris/ve/myproj`, make **<SANDENV>** be `/home/chris/ve/myproj-sandbox`.

+The user running the LMS is **<SANDBOX_CALLER>**, for example, you on your dev machine, or `www-data` on a server.

 Other details here that depend on your configuration:

-    - The user running the LMS is **<SANDBOX_CALLER>**, for example, you on your dev machine, or `www-data` on a server.

 1. Create the new virtualenv::